May 15, 2026 6 min read Women's Health

 The rule that supersedes all of this: Get written or verbal clearance from your OB, gynaecologist or midwife before starting any structured exercise postpartum.
 Every recovery is individual.

-What Postpartum Yoga Actually Looks Like
+What Postnatal Yoga Actually Looks Like

-Postpartum yoga is not the same as regular yoga made easier.
+Postnatal movement is not the same as regular yoga made easier.
 It's a specific approach that addresses what the postpartum body actually needs:

 Pelvic floor rehabilitation